umccr/htsget-rs/htsget-config/README.md

 ```

 > [!NOTE]
-> Calls to the url endpoint for both `Url` and `JsonPath` locations use HTTP caching from headers like cache-control
+> Calls to the url endpoint for `Url` locations use HTTP caching from headers like cache-control
 > and expires.
 Requests to the url endpoint only involve the beginning of a file to obtain the header.
 These requests
 > are cached in a temporary file called `htsget_rs_client_cache` in the system temp directory.
 To disable this
 > functionality set `http.use_cache = false`.